Hrvy

-Harvey Leigh Cantwell (born 28 January 1999), known professionally as Hrvy (stylised in all caps), is an English singer and television personality.
+Harvey Leigh Cantwell (born 28 January 1999), known professionally as Hrvy (stylised in all caps), is an English singer, influencer and television personality.
 He presented Friday Download on CBBC from 2014 to 2015, and competed on Strictly Come Dancing in 2020, finishing in joint second place.

 Education

 Cantwell is a former student of the Leigh Academy in Dartford, Kent, leaving in 2015.

 Career

 Television

 Cantwell appeared as one of six presenters of the CBBC television show Friday Download for Series 7 to Series 9.
 In 2017, he played the role of Miles on the American web series Chicken Girls in its first season.
 On 26 February 2020, he appeared in an episode of the CBBC singing show Got What It Takes? by surprising the contestants as they were learning his own song "Personal" for that week's sing-off.
 He was also a mentor in the same episode during a music video challenge.